 Assign to Google Classroom

 Food waste is a big deal.
 According to the United Nations' Food and Agriculture Organization, 28 percent of the world's agriculture area is used to produce food.
 That food ultimately goes to waste each year.
-A new supermarket is tackling the problem head-on.
-It is stocked only with wasted food.
+But now, a new supermarket stocked only with wasted food is tackling the problem head-on.
 That's according to Feargus O'Sullivan writing for CityLab.

-Hazel Sheffield reports for The Independent.
-She said the store is already serving as a lifeline for families who are down on their luck.
-It's kind of like a food pantry.
-But it has no restrictions on who gets the food.
-The concept is not a new one.
-Sheffield wrote another report.
-The idea has taken off in Denmark, too.
+As Hazel Sheffield reports for The Independent, the store is already serving as a lifeline for families who are down on their luck.
+It's kind of like a food pantry, but has no restrictions on who gets the food.
+And the concept is not a new one.
+As Sheffield wrote in another report this month, the idea has taken off in Denmark, too.
 That's due to a government initiative to reduce the country's volume of wasted food.

 So why do grocery stores toss up to ten percent of all wasted food?
-The USDA cites dented and damaged packaging.
-It also cites products that haven't been stored properly and holiday specialties that are never purchased.
+The USDA cites dented and damaged packaging, products that haven't been stored properly and holiday specialties that are never purchased.
 Overstocked foods and weird-looking, misshapen foods also account for the waste.
-In some countries it's even illegal for grocery stores to throw out food.
+In some countries, like France, it's even illegal for grocery stores to throw out food.
 Instead, they must donate their wasted goods to charity or to the poor.

 Food waste supermarkets aren't the only weapon in the fight against waste.
 There are activists working to improve the cachet of strange-looking fruits and veggies.
 Plus, there are plenty of creative ways to buy and eat food that would otherwise be thrown out.
 Maybe it's time to bring the food waste supermarket concept to the United States-a delicious addition to the smorgasbord of ways not to trash perfectly good meals.